vishakhapawar12/Practo-/README.md

 OVERVIEW : -

 1.Popularity: Practo is widely used across India and globally, with millions of users and thousands of registered doctors.
 It is trusted for appointments, teleconsultations, lab test bookings, and health records.

-2.Impact: Practo has transformed healthcare access by enabling online appointments, telemedicine and providing digital health records (EHR) 3.It reduces waiting times, increases doctor reach, and improves patient engagement.
+2.Impact: Practo has transformed healthcare access by enabling online appointments, telemedicine and providing digital health records (EHR).

+3.It reduces waiting times, increases doctor reach, and improves patient engagement.

 4.Practo is a digital healthcare platform that helps people connect with doctors easily.

 5.It allows users to book doctor appointments online without the hassle of waiting in long queues.

-5. We can also consult doctors through video or chat, which is very helpful for quick medical advice.
+6. We can also consult doctors through video or chat, which is very helpful for quick medical advice.

-6.Practo stores medical records in one place, making it easier to track health history anytime.
+7..Practo stores medical records in one place, making it easier to track health history anytime.

-7.It also provides medicine delivery and lab test booking services from home.
+8.It also provides medicine delivery and lab test booking services from home.

 Overall, Practo simplifies healthcare by making it more accessible, convenient, and time-saving for users.